NoviceDock/NoviceDock-Wiki/contribute.md

 * Not every person has access to the education they want and deserve.
 Whether it be a financial issue, or just a high school that doesn’t offer a specific course, thousands of novices rely on people like you to help educate them.
 Be a part of that movement.
 Every little bit helps.

 ### Self-Promotion
 * Unlike most platforms, we love self-made resources.
 It’s not spam to us.
-We judge every resource on by its quality.
+We judge every resource by its quality.
 If it’s up to our standard, and the community’s standard, we’ll add it to the platform.
-Prove to us why it meets this standard.
+Prove to us why it meets the standard.

 ### Visibility
 * NoviceDock gets over 10,000 pageviews per month.

 ## How to Submit a Resource
 There’s only one step, email us the resource at hello@novicedock.com.
-Tell us which syllabus you’d like it to be a part of, and why
+Tell us which syllabus you’d like it to be a part of, and why.

 ### Optional further steps:
 1. Subscribe to the [NoviceDock subreddit](https://www.reddit.com/r/NoviceDock/) so we can add/update your flair.